Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For truly good game sound, the audio controller is a necessity.
 Not only does it support surround sound for the Turtle Beach headphones, it allows the most competitive gamers to adjust their sound levels specifically to give them the right kind of advantage, whether that’s boosting background noise to track footprints or adjusting mic levels to filter out everything but the necessities – not to mention making on the spot changes in volume.

 In summary, the audio controller is particularly adept at putting the “pro” in this headset, but that’s also a little annoying.
-To take full advantage of the Elite Pro’s capabilities, you need to set up and learn a secondary device, one that must remain at your side whenever gaming.
+To take full advantage of the Elite Pro’s capabilities, you must set up and learn a secondary device that must remain at your side whenever gaming.
 But then, Turtle Beach hasn’t pretended this headset is for anything other than the hardcore gamer.